axonops/stargate/README.md

 - [persistence-api](coordinator/persistence-api): Interface for working with persistence services
 - [persistence-common](coordinator/persistence-common): Utilities shared by the persistence services
-- [persistence-cassandra-3.11](coordinator/persistence-cassandra-3.11): Joins C* 3.11 cluster as coordinator-only node (does not store data) mocks C* system tables for native driver integration, executes requests with C* storage nodes using C* QueryHandler/QueryProcessor, converts internal C* objects and ResultSets to Stargate Datastore objects.
+- [persistence-cassandra-5.0](coordinator/persistence-cassandra-5.0): Joins C* 5.0 cluster as coordinator-only node (does not store data) mocks C* system tables for native driver integration, executes requests with C* storage nodes using C* QueryHandler/QueryProcessor, converts internal C* objects and ResultSets to Stargate Datastore objects.
-- [persistence-cassandra-4.0](coordinator/persistence-cassandra-4.0): (same as above but for Cassandra 4.0)
-- [persistence-dse-6.8](coordinator/persistence-dse-6.8): (same as above but for DataStax Enterprise 6.8)

 #### Authentication and Authorization Services
 Stargate coordinator nodes also support a pluggable authentication and authorization approach.